-You can enhance the reliability of Cheetah disk drives by ensuring that the drive receives adequate cooling.
+You can enhance the reliability of Constellation ES.1 disk drives by ensuring that the drive receives adequate cooling.
 Section 7.0 provides temperature measurements and other information that may be used to enhance the service life of the drive.
 Section 11.2 provides recommended air-flow information.

-6.2.1 Annualized Failrue Rate (AFR) and Mean time between failure (MTBF)
+6.2.1 Annualized Failure Rate (AFR) and Mean Time Between Failure (MTBF)

-These drives shall achieve an AFR of 0.55% (MTBF of 1,600,000 hours) when operated in an environment that ensures the HDA case temperatures do not exceed the values specified in Section 7.4.

-Operation at case temperatures outside the specifications in Section 7.4 may increase the AFR (decrease the MTBF).
-AFR and MTBF statistics are population statistics that are not relevant to individual units.
+The production disk drive shall achieve an AFR of 0.73% (MTBF of 1,200,000 hours) when operated in an environment that ensures the HDA case temperatures do not exceed the values specified in Section 7.5.
+Operation at case temperatures outside the specifications in Section 7.5 may increase the product AFR (decrease the MTBF).
+The AFR (MTBF) is a population statistic not relevant to individual units.

-AFR and MTBF specifications are based on the following assumptions for Enterprise Storage System environments:
+The AFR (MTBF) specification is based on the following assumptions for Enterprise Storage System environments:

 - 8,760 power-on hours per year.

 - 250 average on/off cycles per year.

 - Operations at nominal voltages.

-- Systems will provide adequate cooling to ensure the case temperatures specified in Section 7.4.1 are not exceeded.
+- Systems will provide adequate cooling to ensure the case temperatures specified in Section 7.5 are not exceeded.
+Temperatures outside the specifications in Section 7.5 will increase the product AFR and decrease the MTBF.